 Plus, you can access documents from any computer you happen to be using.
 If you don’t have a home computer, you could use online Office at the library or at a friend’s house.

-You can also use Office for free on your iPhone, iPad, Android phone, or Android tablet.
-Just go to the app store for your device and look Office.
-Unfortunately, it is not available for your Kindle Fire tablet.
+You can also use Office for free on your iPhone, iPad, Android phone, or Android tablet. or Kindle Fire Just go to the app store for your device and look Office.